abbott/hardn/README.md

 - Include your environment details (OS, Go version, etc.)
 - For security vulnerabilities, please email `641138+abbott@users.noreply.github.com` instead of creating a public issue.

-## 🗺️ Roadmap
+## 🗺️ Future Plans

-- [ ] Expanded multi-distribution support (CentOS/RHEL, Fedora)
+- [ ] Expanded multi-distribution and package management support (Arch, CentOS/RHEL, Fedora)
+- [ ] Enhanced system integrity dashboard
+- [ ] Containerized deployment
+- [ ] Centralized configuration and management for multiple servers
+- [ ] Extended auditing capabilities
+- [ ] Web interface for remote administration
 - [ ] Integration with compliance benchmarks (CIS, STIG)
-- [ ] Web interface for remote administration
-- [ ] Containerized deployment option
-- [ ] Centralized management for multiple servers
-- [ ] Extended auditing capabilities
-- [ ] Role-based hardening profiles

 ## 🧪 Origin

 After manually hardening Debian based containers and VMs for years, I wrote and maintained a local script to automate the essentials by way of a config and command line arguments.
 Within a year, a CLI menu was bolted on and the codebase needed to be refactored to ensure maintainability, so I landed on Go, and decided to publish the tool.
-Enjoy 🥃
+Enjoy! 🥃

 ## 📝 Acknowledgments